THINGS TO DODiscover, play, eat, shop; and support your Wetlands Centre!

 Our canoe trail is tidal so is not operational at low tide.
 You can check tides at the Hunter River at Hexham https://tides.willyweather.com.au/nsw/hunter/hunter-river–hexham-bridge.html to give you an idea of the tide at the Wetlands.
 There needs to be at least 0.5m of water at low tide for canoes to clear the bottom.
 If you are unable to access this website phone Reception on 02 49516466 to check tides.

 Canoeing is also a fun activity for a group – school groups (over 10 years), OOSH groups or businesses can book our canoes for a great team-building experience.

 Check out our resident reptiles in the tanks at the Visitor Centre.
-Timmy Turtle, Little John the Croc and Lulu, the python and their friends live upstairs in the Visitors Centre.
+Timmy Turtle, Little John the Croc and Kenny, the python and their friends live upstairs in the Visitors Centre.
 Downstairs you can see Russell and Nudge, the Blue Tongue Lizards, an eel and a selection of frogs including Green and Golden Bell Frogs.

 In school holidays we often have a Reptile Ranger on duty so you can ask questions and maybe even get to touch one of our reptiles.

 Preschools, schools, OOSH groups, nursing homes and other groups can include a Reptile Encounter in their visit to the Wetlands or book a Wetlands on Wheels visit where we bring the reptiles to you.
 There is a fee for these services.